sashinpivotal/spring-boot-2022-09/README.md

 ### Quiz on Day 2 topics

 - What are the two schemes of defining Spring Beans?
+- What is @Autowired annotation for?
 - What is the @Configuration annotation for?
-- What is @Autowired annotation for?
+- How do you specify the dependency relationship between bean definitions

 ### Topics/Labs of Day 3